SQL Server Pricing and Licensing Guide 2026: Editions, Models, and How to Choose

 | Enterprise | PAYG (monthly) | $274/core/month | Requires Azure Arc |

-| Web | — | Discontinued in 2025 | — |
+| Web | N/A | Discontinued 2025 | N/A |

-Scenarios: Which Edition to Choose
+5 Scenarios: Which Edition to Choose Beginner

 Small Internal Application